Careers | Alabama Shakespeare Festival

 GENERAL STATEMENT OF JOB FUNCTION:

-The Alabama Shakespeare Festival (ASF), The State’s Theatre, is accepting applications for the part-time position of Box Office Associate in Montgomery, AL. NOTE: Applications are accepted on a rolling basis.
-Applications will be kept on file.
+The Alabama Shakespeare Festival (ASF), The State’s Theatre, is accepting applications for the part-time position of Box Office Associate in Montgomery, AL.

 Alabama Shakespeare Festival (ASF) seeks friendly and organized individuals to serve as Box Office Associate.
 Alabama Shakespeare Festival is a year-round professional LORT (C&D) theatre housed in an impressive two-theatre complex located in Montgomery, Alabama.
 ASF produces a vibrant season of classics (including Shakespeare), contemporary plays, musicals, and new works.
 In addition to ASF’s stage productions, ASF serves its community through the Festival’s many arts education programs, including SchoolFest, a student-matinee program that provides 30,000–40,000 students annually with subsidized tickets for a performance of one of ASF’s plays.